EnergyModelsX/EnergyModelsHydrogen.jl/docs/src/nodes/electrolyzer.md

       It also takes into account potential operational scenarios and their probability as well as representative periods.

 - `constraints_data`:\
-  This function is only called for specified data of the reformer, see above.
+  This function is only called for specified data of the electrolyzer, see above.

 The [`SimpleElectrolyzer`](@ref) node utilizes in addition the default function `constraints_flow_out`: